 It is important to prepare your body and mind for the changes that will take place when you stop taking Lexapro or other drugs that treat depression and anxiety.
 Omega 3 fish oil: This actually helps to lift your mood and helps with depression.
 It can also help with uncomfortable symptoms that occur when you stop taking SSI medications.

 Some people complain of something users call brain shock, which feels like an uncomfortable shot buzzing in the head.
 Omega three also helps calm the mind and body.

-Adjusting your diet: Before you begin to taper off antidepressants, start to illuminate artificial stimulants from your diet, such as coffee, energy drinks, sugar and caffeinated soda.
+Adjusting your diet: Before you begin to taper off antidepressants, start to cut out artificial stimulants like as coffee, energy drinks, sugar and caffeinated soda.
 These substances elevated the mood and then result in an emotion and physical crash, which you don't need to add to your present challenge.

 Drink Alkaline water: Alkaline water is excellent for its detoxifying and hydrating properties.
 If you can find it at your local health food store, purchase a gallon or two to help remove toxins and diminish uncomfortable symptoms.

 The use of essential oils and aromatherapy can be helpful in reliving stress and used for therapeutic purposes such as headaches, depression, anxiety and healing through therapeutic massage.